matdombrock/sonar/README.md

 >
 > `export PATH="$HOME/.cargo/bin:$PATH"`

 ## Why would I use this?
-How is this better than X?
+How is this better than ...

 There are a lot of great terminal file browsers out there.
 The goal here is not to be the best file manager of all time (this is incidental), the goal is to make a file manager that works *exactly the way I think it should*.